 Knee Instability

 Whether it’s pain walking up and down the stairs, a wobbly feeling in the knees or your joints tend to buckle, it’s more than likely you’ve got knee instability.
 You’re not alone, with one in four adults affected.
-By combining bracing and supports with targeted therapy, you can get stability back and be confident in every step again.
+By combining bracing and supports with targeted therapy, you can regain stability and be confident in every step again.

 What is knee instability?